 The second risk-adjustment measure lies in the performance assessment.
 IBAL applies an extensive assessment of the performance of employees before variable remuneration is proposed and awarded.
-Every manager carefully assesses the performance delivered by its individual team members on the basis of pre-agreed performance targets.
+Every manager carefully assesses the performance delivered by its individual team members on the basis of pre-agreed performance targets, including risk targets that are included in the Job component of the performance framework.
 In addition to that, the manager has the discretionary power to adjust a variable remuneration proposal downwards in case of perceived inappropriate risk taking.
 In that way, variable remuneration is aligned with additional risks that have been identified throughout the performance year.

-Thirdly, ING applies risk requirements on an individual level for Identified Staff (including persons identified as Senior Managers in APS 330), who are considered risk takers or who work in the Operations department.
+Thirdly, ING applies risk requirements on an individual level for Identified Staff (which may include persons identified as Senior Managers or Material Risk Takers in APS 330), who are considered risk takers or who work in the Operations department.
 These requirements are financial and non-financial criteria to ensure a focus on the long-term sustainability of ING and have been designed to further strengthen the relationship between minimum standards in the area of risk management and individual remuneration.
 Examples of such requirements are credit risk requirements, balance sheet risk requirements, market risk requirements, acquisitions and divestments requirements and global capital markets requirements.